 Louise Seamster is a sociologist whose research examines contemporary mechanisms for the reproduction of racial and economic inequality.
 She is an Assistant Professor in Sociology and Criminology and African American Studies at the University of Iowa.
 She earned her MA and PhD in Sociology at Duke University, an MA in Liberal Studies at the New School for Social Research, and a BA at Vassar College.

-Louise Seamster (University of Iowa) studies race and economic inequality, particularly in cities.
+Dr. Seamster’s research centers on the interactive financial and symbolic factors reproducing racial inequality across multiple domains, particularly in cities.
 She writes about racial politics and urban development, emergency financial management, debt, and the myth of racial progress.
-Her research centers on the interactive financial and symbolic factors reproducing racial inequality across multiple domains.
-Her current book project uses Benton Harbor, MI as a case study to understand competing approaches to time, money and property in cities.
-She is working on two additional projects around race, governance and infrastructure in Flint and Tamina, Texas.
-Another line of research examines racial disparities in debt and debt markets, including “predatory inclusion” in student debt, and the different meaning of debt for black and white families.
-Finally, she is also working in the arena of algorithmic inequality.
-Her work has been published in Contexts, Sociological Theory, Du Bois Review, Social Currents, and Ethnic and Racial Studies, among other academic outlets, and she has guest edited five special issues on issues around race.
+Her current book project investigates the financial and political causes of the Flint Water Crisis.
+Another line of research examines racial disparities in debt.
+Her work on “predatory inclusion” in student debt has led to extensive policy advocacy, including research informing Senator Elizabeth Warren’s student debt forgiveness plan.
+Her work has been published in Contexts, Sociological Theory, Du Bois Review, Social Currents, Environment and Planning D: Society and Space, Ethnic and Racial Studies, among other academic outlets, and has guest edited five special issues on issues around race.